 Sanding is not required on the areas you will be painting!

 A sanding block or individual piece of sandpaper may be needed to get into little nooks and crannies.

 I used a 220 grit piece of sandpaper to help sand around the edges as my sander couldn't quite get all of the old stain from the hard to reach spaces.

-Once you have removed all of the old stain and/or paint, it's time to smooth it out before adding new stain.
+Once you have removed all of the old stain and/or paint, it's time to smooth it out with fine-grit sandpaper before adding new stain.

 Use a fine grit sanding pad (such as 220) to smooth any rough places on the surface prior to staining.